-Presentations are made each year to children in grade K-12 and include discussions about proper oral health, good nutrition play a major role in staying healthy.
+Presentations are made each year to children in grade K-12 and include discussions about how proper oral health and good nutrition play major roles in staying healthy.
 These discussions include important explanations for how certain foods – such as candy and soda – can play a major role in tooth decay.

 The Community Outreach and Development teamwork throughout Northwest Ohio to promote the value of good oral health to residents of all ages.
 These efforts range from informational booths at events to dental health screenings at community health fairs.

-If you are interested in having our educational team come to your facility, please contact the Director of Community Outreach, Jayne Klett, RDH, at 419-725-2519.
+If you are interested in having our educational team come to your facility, please contact Practice Manager, Christian DeLong at 419-241-1644 X126.